Fatbab/retrospective_meetings/README.md

 ### Retrospective Meetings
 Here's a sample script I have used to start my retrospective meetings.
 It takes about 2 minutes to deliver and I have found it effective in warming up the discussion, laying out the ground rules and setting expectations.
-Also, I take notes on screen and frequently ask people to review my note and advise if it didn't capture their point.

 ---
 Hello everyone, thanks for making time to join in the “INSERT PROJECT TITLE” retrospective meeting.